Two Rivers

 2023 Central Park Schmitt Brother Stage

 The new Schmitt Brothers Stage, named after the locally famous four barbershop quartet brothers, was dedicated on July 16.
 2023, along with all the many new Park renovations amid great fanfare.
 Included was music by several Wisconsin groups including the Spicy Tie Band, Ten Strings Acoustics, and Lakeshore Wind Ensemble.
 In his dedication remarks, former Mayor Jim Schmitt (son of the quartet's lead singer) said "It was in this very park that Two Rivers welcomed their hometown heroes after they won the SPEBSQSA title in 1951.
-If the quartet were alive today, they would be thrilled to hear the harmony of this wonderful celbration and see this city coming together to create and enjoy the beautiful park."
+If the quartet were alive today, they would be thrilled to hear the harmony of this wonderful celebration and see this city coming together to create and enjoy the beautiful park."

-Free concerts are held during the summer months.
-It is also used for dances, weddings, and other entertainment.
+It is also available for dances, weddings, and other entertainment.

-1976 Central Memorial Park Bandshell
+1976 Central Park Bandstand

-Two Rivers Central Memorial Park is in the heart of downtown Two Rivers.
+Two Rivers Central Park is in the heart of downtown Two Rivers.
 In 1976 the bandstand was built and dedicated to Lorenz Lueck, the Two Rivers Municipal Band director from 1921 to 1961.
 A Bicentennial time capsule with 1976 mementos was placed there and is to be opened July 4, 2026.

-Local service clubs - Kiwanis, Rotary, Jaycees Lions, and Silver K Kiwanis - helped to raise the goal of $24,000 needed to built the bandstand.
+Local service clubs - Kiwanis, Rotary, Jaycees Lions, and Silver K Kiwanis - helped to raise the goal of $24,000 needed to build the bandstand.
 Plans for an acoustically designed shell that can hold up to 60 people on stage were created by Gene Maloney.
 Groundbreaking was in May and construction took about one month.
 The new bandshell replaced an older structure from 1902.
 In 2016 the roof was replaced, it was painted, and wind/sunscreen was added on the west side.
 Benches surrounding the stage can accommodate 300.

 Two Rivers is known as the birthplace of the ice cream sundae.
 Although other cities claim this title, this is the only one endorsed by the National Register of Historic Places.
 A Wisconsin Historical Marker in Central Park tells the story and banners have lined the streets celebrating it as the "Home of the Ice Cream Sundae". |